Synthetify/synthetify-protocol/docs/docs/technical/state.md

 ## Program data

-Protocol needs a place to store persistent data.
-Most of it is stored inside _State_ structure that is passed to methods just like any other account.
+The protocol needs a place to store persistent data.
+Most of it is stored inside the _State_ structure that is passed to methods just like any other account.

 ### Structure of state